 Duke of Edinburgh

 The Duke of Edinburgh’s Award (DofE) is popular and successful at Christ’s Hospital, and we offer it at all three levels: Bronze (UF), Silver (GE), and Gold (Years 12 & 13).
 Participants engage in a programme that involves four sections: Volunteering, Physical, Skill, and Expeditions.
 To participate in the Award, pupils engage in a wide array of activities, including Community Action and School Service, sports, music and more.
-At Gold level, participants in a fifth Residential Section.
+At Gold level, participants complete a fifth, Residential Section.

 At Silver, expedition training takes place in the South Downs and the Surrey Hills.
 The Practice Expedition takes place at the beginning of the Easter holiday, in the Ashdown Forest, and the Qualifying Expedition is in the New Forest in the first week of the Summer holiday.